Ethics (Upd: Aug 23, ’25)

 Despite the seemingly baseless ground of attacking the art or material, once the secret is revealed, it cannot be unrevealed.
 The art is affected, but the degrees will vary.
 If the art or teaching material is not completely denounced, it may create an extra dimension of caution or reflection.

-If an instructor is discovered to have a history of abuse, this can considered a direct conflict of interest because guiding assumes the opening of a safe environment.
+If an instructor is discovered to have a history of abuse, this can be considered a direct conflict of interest because guiding assumes the opening of a safe environment (see examples below in Controversial Butoh Artists).

 We must also be careful not to blame the whole art for the actions of one or a few individuals.
 Doing so would fall into another logical fallacy known as a hasty generalization, which means generating a conclusion from a small sample size.